For me, asking for help has not been easy. Actually, damn difficult.

 After all, my story is that I managed being an obedient child while my parents fought.
 I managed caring for my son when he was ill as an infant.
 I managed overseeing 100 employees while fundraising millions for non-profits.
-I’m managing taking care of my aging father.
+I’m managing to take care of my aging father.
 And so on.

 I make myself worried that people will say no, that people will see me as weak, that people will stop loving me.
 I’m teaching this f***ing stuff so I judge that, by now, I should be comfortable asking for help.
 And I worry I don’t live up to expectations by having difficulty asking for help.

 Challenge yourself to ask them for help more often.
 Notice when you prefer to hold back and manage on your own.
 Say that aloud and ask anyway.
-And share how that experience was for you (scary, terrible, rewarding, exciting, etc.) and what sensations in your body you noticed when you asked for help.
+And share how that experience was for you (scary, terrible, rewarding, exciting, etc.) and what sensations you noticed in your body when you asked for help.